Welcome to today's edition of the Rush 24-7 podcast.

 Here is just a sample.

-The plot was uh designed to lift the president's poll numbers as he went into the G8 summit and the Supreme Court vacancy.
+The plot was designed to lift the president's poll numbers as he went into the G8 summit and the Supreme Court vacancy.

-Not to mention a trick to make everybody bend over and willingly accept the new Patriot Act, or whatever judicial appointment Bush wants, or whatever defense budget increase he wants.
+Not to mention a trick to make everybody bend over and willingly accept the new Patriot Act or whatever judicial appointment Bush wants or whatever defense budget increase he wants.

-So here's Blair getting out of London before these things happen up to the G. You can just imagine uh the kind of things that are going.
+So here's Blair getting out of London before these things happen up to the G8.

-And the reason the reason for this is because if you if I may get political for just a brief moment, I told you you've been asking me since 9-11.
+And the reason for this is because if I may get political for just a brief moment, I told you, you've been asking me since 9-11, Rush, if it happens again, does it hurt Bush?

-Uh the Dick Durbins of the world who are bound there and out there wailing and moaning about Gitmo and Abu Ghrab and so forth, uh uh they're the ones that uh are gonna have to face cameras and explain themselves.
+The Dick Durbans of the world who are out there wailing and moaning about Gitmo and Abu Grab and so forth.

-Uh President Bush isn't.
+President Bush isn't.

-They grab a couple phone calls here before we go to the audio soundbite roster.
+Let me grab a couple phone calls here before we go to the audio soundbite roster.

-This is Gabe and Dayton, Ohio.
+This is Gabe in Dayton, Ohio.

 Gabe, I'm glad you called and welcome to the program.